ethereum-optimism/community-hub/src/docs/infra/networks.md

 ## Optimistic Ethereum

 ::: tip Purpose
 This is our production network, our equivalent of mainnet.
 It *used* to require whitelisting, but that is no longer the case.
+You can now deploy any contract you'd like.
+[If you would like additional support, you can apply for it here]((https://optimismpbc.typeform.com/get-in-touch).
 :::

 | Parameter | Value |